|May 6||Completed organization under Colonel Leonard T. Doyle. Ordered to Virginia and assigned to Semmes’ Brigade.|

 Reinforced the 15th and 32nd Virginia at Crampton’s Gap and held the position until forced back in the evening.
 Withdrew to the road just north of Brownsville.

-The regiment was commanded by Lieutenant Colonel Thomas Sloan and lost 12 men killed and 63 wounded out of 276 engaged.
-The 53rd Georgia fought in the Cornfield, where Lt.
-Colonel Sloan was mortally wounded and captured.
+The regiment was commanded by Lieutenant Colonel Thomas Sloan.
+It lost 12 men killed and 63 wounded out of 276 engaged.
+The 53rd Georgia fought in the Cornfield, where Lieutenant Colonel Sloan was mortally wounded and captured.
 Captain Samuel W. Marshborne of company C took over the regiment.

 From the War Department marker for Semmes’ Brigade on the Antietam battlefield: